100G Connectivity for Metro Network

 The cover range of metro networks can be different, some as small as several kilometers and some as large as a couple of hundred kilometers.
 Generally, the distance that MAN covers is around 5 to 50km.

-Metro network does not belong to a particular organization.
-The ownership of metro network can be private or public.
-And it can be a single network such as a wired Internet connection for TV, or a large-scale network formed by connecting multiple LANs.
+Metro networks are not tied to a specific organization.
+Ownership of metro networks can be either private or public.
+These networks can range from individual connections, such as a wired Internet service for television, to extensive networks formed by connecting multiple LANs.